ralienpp/hello-kernel/readme.rst

 User-mode tool
 ==============

-There is no separate tool that communicates with this kernel module yet.
-However, to demonstrate communication between kernel-space and user-space, you can run ``cat /dev/oracle`` and the value of ``magic`` will be shown on the screen as a string.
+To demonstrate communication between kernel-space and user-space, you can run ``cat /dev/oracle`` and the value of ``magic`` will be shown on the screen as a string.

 This happens by copying this value from a buffer in the kernel's address space, into a buffer in user-space, using ``copy_to_user``.

+Alternatively, run ``python testusermode.py``, which will send an ``ioctl`` to ``/dev/oracle`` (the driver doesn't care what command is sent, they're all handled equally).
+You can observe the effect by reading from ``/dev/oracle``, the read value should be incremeted after each ioctl call.